 NEVER let your cat go more than 12 hours without eating.
 Doing so is dangerous to his health.
 Cats can develop fatty liver very quickly and it can take as little as 24 hours without food to make your cat very sick.
 If they won’t eat the raw, feed them some canned.
 If they won’t eat the canned., feed them the kibble.
 Important thing is to keep trying.

 Persistence is key.
-Using a topper can help, Raw Meow treats or freeze dried meals are purrfect for this.
-Or try using the kibble as a topper, or some grated cheese.
 Use your best judgement and your knowledge of your cats personality to decide which way would suit him better.